Jesse Stone: Thin Ice

 Jesse Stone: Thin Ice is a 2009 American made-for-television crime drama film directed by Robert Harmon and starring Tom Selleck, Kathy Baker, and Kohl Sudduth.
-Based on the characters from the Jesse Stone book series created by Robert B. Parker, the film is about the police chief of a small New England town who investigates a cryptic letter sent to the mother of a kidnapped child who was declared dead.
+Based on the characters from the Jesse Stone book series created by Robert B. Parker, the film is about the police chief of a small New England town who investigates a cryptic letter sent to Elizabeth Blue, the mother of a kidnapped child who was declared dead.
 Filmed on location in Nova Scotia, the story is set in the fictitious town of Paradise, Massachusetts.

 Jesse Stone: Thin Ice is the fifth in a series of nine television films based on the characters of Parker's Jesse Stone novels.
-The film received an American Society of Cinematographers Award for Outstanding Achievement in Cinematography, as well as a Canadian Society of Cinematographers Award for Best Cinematography in TV Drama for Rene Ohashi.
+The film received an American Society of Cinematographers Award for Outstanding Achievement in Cinematography at the 2009 American Society of Cinematographers Awards, as well as a Canadian Society of Cinematographers Award for Best Cinematography in TV Drama for Rene Ohashi.

 Plot

 Main plot

-State Police Captain Healy is attacked but is saved by Jesse, who is able to get off a couple of shots at the unknown assailant despite also being wounded.
+State Police Captain Healy is attacked but is saved by Jesse Stone, who is able to get off a couple of shots at the unknown assailant despite also being wounded.
 At the hospital, Healy reveals to Jesse that he was spying on his nephew, who may be sleeping with his saxophone instructor.
 Jesse begins investigating the shooting despite protests from the Paradise town council.
 The town council members feel that the police department is already spread too thin, and they and Internal Affairs are concerned about six shooting incidents Jesse has been involved in.
-They also don’t like that Jesse ran Officer D'Angelo out of the department because he didn’t like him.
+They also don’t like that Jesse ran Officer Anthony D'Angelo out of the department because he didn’t like him.
 The town council liked him very much because he wrote three times as many parking tickets as the other officers, and manned the speed trap into the town, bringing in substantial revenue for Paradise.
 Jesse refuses to have the speed trap manned, because he feels it is unethical, and cuts down the tree that blocks the speed limit sign so the speed trap won’t work anymore.

-Meanwhile Jesse continues his regular phone calls with Jenn.
+Meanwhile Jesse continues his regular phone calls with his ex-wife Jenn.
 She is contemplating moving in with Elliot, and Jesse tells her it would be unethical for her to move in with her producer.
 She hangs up on him.
 Jesse also continues his therapy, but Dr. Dix seems to be having trouble himself.
 He visits Jesse at his office and confesses that he misses being a cop.
 Seeing that Dix is in need of a friend, Jesse offers to buy him dinner.